-The bill amends Arkansas law regarding initiatives, referenda, and constitutional amendments, specifically focusing on the validity of signatures on petitions.
-It introduces a new provision stating that signatures obtained after the date of the next general election following the certification of the ballot title and popular name will not be counted.
+This bill amends Arkansas law regarding initiatives, referenda, and constitutional amendments to enhance the integrity of the petition process.
+It introduces a new provision stating that signatures on initiative or referendum petitions will be deemed invalid if obtained after the date of the next general election following the certification of the ballot title and popular name.
 Additionally, it establishes that the certification of a ballot title and popular name will expire on the date of the next general election after its certification.
-The bill also clarifies the criteria for counting signatures, including the invalidation of signatures obtained after the specified election date.
+The bill also updates the criteria for counting signatures, specifying that signatures obtained after the aforementioned date will not be counted.

 Furthermore, the bill includes a severability clause, ensuring that if any provision is found invalid, the remaining provisions will still be effective.
-An emergency clause is declared, emphasizing the importance of maintaining the integrity of the initiative process for public trust and safety, and stipulating that the act will take effect immediately upon approval by the Governor or after the expiration of the veto period.
+An emergency clause is also declared, emphasizing the importance of maintaining public trust in the initiative process and the necessity for these changes to be implemented promptly to avoid disruption in the upcoming 2026 general election.
+The act will take effect immediately upon approval by the Governor or after the expiration of the veto period if not acted upon.

 Statutes affected: HB 1221: 7-9-103, 7-9-107, 7-9-126(c)